 Pfeiffer’s glandular fever

 It is not without reason that Pfeiffer’s glandular fever or mononucleosis often occurs during puberty or early adulthood, as it is particularly representative of the learning process of standing up for oneself and representing one’s individuality.
-Often, patients who experience glandular fever have lost a parent—usually the father.
+Patients who experience glandular fever often have lost a parent—usually the father.
 This can happen through death as well as separation.
-Such children then deal very early, often too early, with a high potential of responsibility that they do not want to carry or believe they cannot bear.
+Such children then deal very early, often too early, with a high potential of responsibility they do not want to carry or believe they cannot bear.

 Homeopathy for mononucleosis